 The asset balances are valued using the Actuarial Valuation of Assets method.
 This method spreads the recognition of gains and losses over a three-year period and is further adjusted, as necessary, so that the final actuarial value is within 20 percent of the market value of assets.
 Investments in the State of Connecticut Combined Investment Funds are verified as part of our audit of the State Treasurer.
 Receipts consisted mainly of investment income, including gain on sale of investments, General Fund appropriation transfers, mainly for health service costs, and employee contributions.
-The increase in receipts during the 1999-2000 fiscal year was mainly due to gain on the sale of investments of \$3,066,537, per Retirement Division financial statements.
+The increase in receipts during the 2002-2003 fiscal year was mainly due to interest and investment income of \$2,388,174, per Retirement Division financial statements.
 Pensions paid to retired members were financed by the Probate Judges' and Employees' Retirement Fund.